 The programme prepares students for a wide range of possible career paths including studio and venue audio engineering, broadcasting, audiology, acoustic consultancy, artist management, concert-venue management, audio system support, education and other areas of the music and audio industries.
 Companies and institutions currently employing our graduates include the BBC, UTV, Weller Media Agency, Start Together Studios, PSAV, The Mac, Pi Communications, The Nerve Centre, Steven’s Institute of Technology, Trinity College Dublin, Queen’s University Belfast and Ulster University.

-The Level 3 Work Placement module is an excellent opportunity for students to gain real-world industry experience.
+The Level 3 Work Based Learning module is an excellent opportunity for students to gain real-world industry experience.
 Some of the organisations our students have completed placements with include: The Mac, Crescent Arts Centre, Production House, Start Together Studios, Redbox Recording, Smalltown America Studios, Blast Furnace Studios, Sonic Visuals, Earthmusic, Glasgowbury Music Hub. .

 Additional Awards Gained(QSIS ELEMENT IS EMPTY)